keremk/keremk.github.io/_posts/2014-06-21-Dating-With-Swift.md

 ## One more thing

 So there is always one more thing (Or we always hoped there is).
-This one is not about date APIs but something we use all the time; iterating over a range, you know the good old for loops we used to use before blocks and functional concepts were in.
+This one is not about date APIs but something else we use all the time; iterating over a range, you know the good old for loops we used to use before blocks and functional concepts were in.
 Well, Swift introduces a great new built-in feature called Ranges.
 So you can write code like:

       for i in (0..7) {
         println("Hello \i")